tagazok/my-workshops/custom-vision/tutorial.md

 * Navigate to the `testing-images` folder you just downloaded	and select one of the dog images
 * Click `Open`

 Notice the `tag` and `probability` scores.
-The `tag` is the breed of the dog, and the `probability` is the confidence that the model has in the breed.
+The `tag` is the breed of the dog, and the `probability` is the confidence that the model has in its prediction.
 Try with another images :)

 ![Test result in portal](media/testinwebsite.png)